Customer Service, Meters and Leak Alerts

 With every meter reading, there are alerts picked up by the computer.
 A leak alert means continuous water flow through the meter.
 Specifically, it means water flowed for 24 hours without a 1 hour break.
 A leak alert can detect even the slightest drip, 0.125 gallon per minute.
 LAWC will notify you of a leak alert via email or postcard depending on the type contact information we have on file.

 LAWC can help you isolate the leak to either: between the meter and your house valve or past your house valve to somewhere in your home.
-All repairs beyond the meter and throughout the home are your responsibility.
+All repairs downstream of the meter and throughout the home are your responsibility.

 Water Conservation and Rationing Plan

 There is a lot we can do to responsibly use water.
-Water supplies are reduced, LAWC will activate conservation methods and later rationing to ensure adequate water for health and safety uses.
+If water supplies are reduced, LAWC will activate conservation methods and later rationing to ensure adequate water for health and safety uses.
 Please see our Water Conservation and Rationing Plan Here.